jamal08bd/ej-recommended-posts/README.md

 ### Translations ###

-The front-end view of this plugin is translation ready.
+The front-end view of this plugin is translation-ready.
 You can use [poedit](https://poedit.net/)  or [loco translate](https://wordpress.org/plugins/loco-translate/) to translate the frontend strings to your own language.
 Within the next few updates, the Editor view of this plugin will also become translatable.

 ### For Developers ###

 You are free to play with the code and develop your own Gutenberg plugin on top of this.
 Attribution is not mandatory but appreciated :)

-* Summary of setup
+* Summary of set up
 	- Clone this repository and then open your favorite git terminal "ex: visual studio code, git bash, etc".
 	- Run `npm install`.
 It will install all packages that are present on the repo's `package.json`.